apache/doris/docs/documentation/en/administrator-guide/http-actions/compaction-action_EN.md

 * cumulative point: The version boundary between base and cumulative compaction.
 Versions before (excluding) points are handled by base compaction.
 Versions after (inclusive) are handled by cumulative compaction.
 * last cumulative failure time: The time when the last cumulative compaction failed.
 After 10 minutes by default, cumulative compaction is attempted on the this tablet again.
 * last base failure time: The time when the last base compaction failed.
 After 10 minutes by default, base compaction is attempted on the this tablet again.
-* versions: The current data version collection of this tablet.
+* rowsets: The current rowsets collection of this tablet.
 [0-48] means a rowset with version 0-48.
 The second number is the number of segments in a rowset.
-The `DELETE` suffix indicates the delete version.
+The `DELETE` indicates the delete version. `OVERLAPPING` and `NONOVERLAPPING` indicates whether data between segments is overlap.

 ### Examples